publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch46/m__us_usc_t50_s3506.md

 [Pub.
 L. 113–235, div.
 C, title VIII, § 8045(b)][/us/pl/113/235/s8045/b], Dec.
 16, 2014, [128 Stat.
 2264][/us/stat/128/2264], provided that:

-> “None of the funds available to the Central Intelligence Agency for any fiscal year for drug interdiction and counter-drug activities may be transferred to any other department or agency of the United States except as specifically provided in an appropriations law.”
+> “None of the funds available to the Central Intelligence Agency for any fiscal year for drug interdiction or counter-drug activities may be transferred to any other department or agency of the United States except as specifically provided in an appropriations law.”

 Similar provisions were contained in the following prior appropriation acts: